chywang/TEAL/README.md

 2. u_teal_predict.py: The script for making predictions over the test set by U-TEAL.

 > The formats of inputs and codes of S-TEAL and AS-TEAL algorithms are generally the same as those of U-TEAL.
-Hence, we do not elaborate in the following.
+Hence, we do not elaborate in the following parts.

-+ S-TEAL: Supervised hypernymy classifier, in the s-teal package
++ S-TEAL: Supervised hypernymy classifier, in the s_teal package

 Inputs